Ho Chi Minh City University of Education

-Ho Chi Minh City University of Education (HCMUE, Vietnamese: Trường Đại học Sư phạm Thành phố Hồ Chí Minh) is a university specializing in tertiary-level training of teachers and lecturers located in District 5.
+Ho Chi Minh City University of Education (HCMUE, Vietnamese: Trường Đại học Sư phạm Thành phố Hồ Chí Minh) is a university specializing in tertiary-level training of teachers and lecturers located in Chợ Quán ward of Ho Chi Minh City.

-The university is one of two largest pedagogical universities (with Hanoi National University of Education) in Vietnam and also one of the 14 National Key Universities designated by the Government of Vietnam.
+The university is one of two largest pedagogical universities (with Hanoi National University of Education) in Vietnam and one of the 14 National Key Universities designated by the Government of Vietnam.
+In 2019 and 2020, it respectively ranked 1st and 2nd (after Hanoi National University of Education) in Vietnam for mathematics.

 History

-It was founded as the Saigon National Pedagogical University in 1957 and reestablished by prime ministerial decree in 1976.
-In 1995, the university was incorporated in Ho Chi Minh City National University, then it became an autonomous university with the current name in 1999.
-In 2020, it became National Key Universities of Vietnam and the leading university in the field of education and pure science research.

-Between 1976 and 2006, the university educated 65,945 graduates, of which 1,000 were postgraduates.
-It also offered training for 33,800 teachers and has education cooperations with over 50 universities worldwide.

-In 2019 and 2020, it respectively ranked 1st and 2nd (after Hanoi National University of Education) in Vietnam for mathematics.

-Organization

-The university has 821 staff, of which 533 are faculty teachers (31 professors and associate professors, 131 Ph.D.s, 232 Masters).
+1957: The predecessor institution is the Saigon University of Education.
+27/10/1976: Ho Chi Minh City University of Education (HCMUE) was established under Decision No. 426/TTg by the Prime Minister.
+1986: Received the Third-Class Labor Medal.
+1995: Became a member of Vietnam National University, Ho Chi Minh City.
+1996: The university was awarded the First-Class Labor Medal.
+1999: The government decided to separate Ho Chi Minh City University of Education from the Vietnam National University to develop to be one of the National Key Universities of Education in the South.
+2007: Received the Third-Class Independence Medal.